Gen-AI4/The-Book/README.md

-# Agent API Backend (The Brain)
+# The Book - AI Teaching Assistant Backend

-This is the FastAPI backend that serves as the "Mind" of the textbook.
+This is the backend service for The Book AI Teaching Assistant, a Physical AI system with RAG capabilities.
+This FastAPI backend serves as the "Mind" of the textbook.
 It uses OpenAI Chat Completions for reasoning and Qdrant for context retrieval (RAG system).

 ## Prerequisites